Author

 John Bulkley

-John Bulkley (1679–1731) was a prominent Connecticut clergyman and theologian who played a significant role in early American Protestantism during the transitional period between Puritan orthodoxy and the emerging evangelical movements of the eighteenth century.
-His theological writings, including *The Necessity of Religion in Societies*, articulated a Reformed Protestant vision that emphasized both rational argumentation and spiritual necessity, influencing ministerial thought in colonial New England.
-Bulkley's work bridged traditional Calvinist doctrine with contemporary philosophical concerns, making him an important intellectual figure in the development of American religious thought during the early colonial period.
+John Bulkley (1679–1731) was a prominent Connecticut minister and theologian who played a significant role in early American Protestantism during the transitional period between Puritan orthodoxy and the emerging evangelical movements of the eighteenth century.
+His theological writings, including *The Necessity of Religion in Societies*, articulated a defense of Reformed doctrine while engaging with contemporary philosophical challenges to religious authority.
+Bulkley's work exemplified the intellectual rigor of colonial New England clergy and contributed to the theological foundations that would inform the Great Awakening.

 Works in the Library